-CALGARY, Alberta Northern Alberta's oil sands producers and communities are stepping up preparations for wildfire season to avoid a repeat of last year's devastating blaze that shut in more than a quarter of Canadian crude output and left thousands homeless.
+CALGARY, Alberta (Reuters) - Northern Alberta’s oil sands producers and communities are stepping up preparations for wildfire season to avoid a repeat of last year’s devastating blaze that shut in more than a quarter of Canadian crude output and left thousands homeless.

 The May 2016 fire ripped through the oil sands hub of Fort McMurray, destroying 10 percent of homes in the remote city of 88,000 people and shutting in more than a million barrels of crude production.